Adding and Understanding Date Properties for Deals

 Close Date* |

-When we expect to know that we’ve won or lost this opportunity/pitch For RFPs, we’ll have this date:
+When we expect to know that we’ve won or lost this opportunity/pitch For RFPs, we’ll have this date, so skim the RFP and look for the opportunity decision date on the document!
+Not sure about the Close Date? |

 |